 Airbnb key statistics

-- There are over seven million listings on Airbnb, run by four million hosts
+- There were 6.6 million listings on Airbnb, run by four million hosts

 Airbnb overview